 How does a suspense account affect you as you pay down your mortgage?
 Read on to find out.

 What Is a Mortgage Suspense Account?

 Lenders use mortgage suspense accounts to store money when borrowers either overpay or underpay their mortgage payments.
-So, if you only make a partial mortgage payment, that money goes into a suspense account until you pay the bank enough to cover your last payment (or next payment, if you made a partial payment before the due date) in full.
+So if you only make a partial mortgage payment, that money goes into a suspense account until you pay the bank enough to cover your last payment (or the next payment, if you made a partial payment before the due date) in full.

 Likewise, if you pay more than the necessary amount, the extra money will be funneled into a suspense account where it’ll stay until it’s put toward another payment.

 Suspense accounts begin when a borrower makes a partial payment to their mortgage company.
-When you make a partial mortgage payment the lender will actually hold the funds in a suspense account and none of the funds will be applied to your loan balance.
+When you make a partial mortgage payment the lender will hold the funds in a suspense account and none of the funds will be applied to your loan balance.

 The following month, if the borrower makes another partial payment, then the new funds are added to the suspense account as well.
 If there are enough funds to pay the full payment from the previous month, those funds will be removed from the suspense account and applied to the mortgage.

 Any leftover balance remains in the suspense account and the loan is still considered 30 days behind.
 If the borrower continues to make partial payments each month, then this process is repeated over and over again.
 Eventually, it will lead to late payments showing up on your credit report – possibly every single month – because you’ll be 30 days late in perpetuity and risk going into default.